edwinans/problem-solving/README.md

 # problem-solving
-Solutions to general computer science problems by category
+Solutions to general computer science problems by programming language.